 Superproperty of: E7 Activity.
-P33 used specific technique (was used by): E29 Design or Procedure
+P33 used specific technique (was used by): E29 Design or Procedure performance or the outcome of an E7 Activity.

 E15 Identifier Assignment.
-P142 used constituent (was used in):E41 Appellation
+P142 used constituent (was used in): E41 Appellation

-This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an E7 Activity.
+Scope note: This property describes the use of material or immaterial things in a way essential to the